AndresCasta/mind-wizard/components/SimpleTiledSprite/readme.md

         styleId: 'myCustomTiledSprite', // pass the style id.
         tileWidth: 500 // the width of the mid sprite.
     });
-parent.addChild(cart); // add the TiledSprite to a contanier.
+parent.addChild(myTiledSprite); // add the TiledSprite to a contanier.
 ```